 Emotional wellbeing: We use tools to help identify difficulties, such as the Strengths and Difficulties questionnaire, the Boxall Profile and thrive.
-Access to CISS (County Inclusion Support Services), Speech and Language support and the school nursing team are provided as well as programmes delivered in school to support pupil's needs.
-The school has two Mental Health leads, three trained SENDCos, one of whom is a trained Mental First Aider and two LSAs trained in the delivery of the 10-week Emotions programme/ hold ELSA (Emotional Literacy Support Assistant) qualification.
+Access to SES (Specialist Education Services), Speech and Language support and the school nursing team are provided as well as programmes delivered in school to support pupil's needs.
+The school has two Mental Health leads, two trained SENDCos, one of whom is a trained Mental First Aider and an LSA trained in the delivery of the 10-week Emotions programme.
 The Headteacher holds a diploma in trauma support.
 These members of staff can provide additional emotional well-being support as well as learning interventions.

 Collective Worship and opportunities for spiritual reflection are embedded in our daily curriculum provision.
-The school is additionally supported by our village priest who is also a member of the governing body and from the minister of Clare Baptist Church.
+The school is additionally supported by our village priest and curate who are also members of the governing body and from the minister of Clare Baptist Church.

-Physical wellbeing: We use of our grounds to inspire awe and wonder through forest school and outside learning, while also offering wide range of clubs to support physical exercise.
+Physical wellbeing: We use our grounds to inspire awe and wonder through forest school and outside learning, while also offering wide range of clubs to support physical exercise.
 These are before and after the school day.
 Every child in the school is given the opportunity to learn Tai Chi.
 Children are expressly taught the link between physical activity and mental health.
 Our PSHE curriculum includes explicit teaching about physical and mental health.
 Forest School is an entitlement to every child throughout the school.